Ecwid/ecwid-api-docs/README.md

 The old fields remain the same, but the new ones have `Translated` suffix.
 I.e. `titleTranslated`, `descriptionTranslated` and so on.
 [Learn more](https://developers.ecwid.com/api-documentation/rest-api-reference)

+P.S. if you can't see fields for translations, go to Ecwid Control Panel > Settings > What's new and make sure you've enabled the new feature for your store.

 ## April 12, 2019

 1) Added support for several structured data fields for [static product pages](https://developers.ecwid.com/api-documentation/static-store-pages#get-product-page):